your-tools/tsrc/docs/faq.md

 On a less subjective level:

-* Good support for Windows (no need for CygWin or anything like that)
+* Good support for Windows (no need for Cygwin or anything like that)

 * **GitLab** support (automate working with merge requests)